Observation of angular momentum transfer among crystal lattice modes

-Most generally, our experimental observation confirms the long-standing hypothesis: Phonon-phonon angular momentum transfer is permitted via lattice anharmonicity and perfectly fulfills PAM conservation.
-This has far reaching implications for spin-relaxation phenomena, such as ultrafast demagnetization, and eventually identifies one of the unknown intermediate steps of the Einstein - de Haas and Barnett effects~\cite{Einstein1915, Dornes2019, Barnett1915}.
-Our findings suggest that "natural" incoherent angular momentum dissipation from higher energy to lower energy (and potentially higher linear momentum) modes follows a similar anharmonic coupling mechanism that we follow here for the upconversion counterpart.
-This motivates higher momentum probing techniques like ultrafast electron~\cite{Zahn2021, Stern2018} or X-ray~\cite{Teitelbaum2018} diffraction to study the incoherent relaxation of phonon-phonon angular momentum transfer.
+Most generally, our experimental observation confirms the long-standing hypothesis: Phonon-phonon angular momentum transfer is permitted via lattice anharmonicity and conserves crystal angular momentum.
+This has far reaching implications for spin-relaxation phenomena, such as ultrafast demagnetization, and eventually identifies one of the unknown intermediate steps of the (ultrafast) Einstein-de Haas effect~\cite{Einstein1915, Dornes2019}.
+Our findings suggest that "natural" incoherent angular momentum dissipation from higher energy to lower energy (and potentially higher linear momentum) modes follows anharmonic coupling mechanisms~\cite{Teitelbaum2018} equivalent to the anharmonic upconversion demonstrated in this work.
+This motivates higher momentum probing techniques like ultrafast electron~\cite{Waldecker2017, Stern2018} or X-ray~\cite{Teitelbaum2018} diffraction to study the incoherent relaxation of phonon-phonon angular momentum transfer.

-The demonstrated coherent angular momentum and energy upconversion, moreover opens the field of helical or chiral nonlinear phononics for selective control chiral states of matter.
-Our observations in the topological insulator \ch{Bi2Se3}, directly enables studies on PAM phonon-driven control of topological surface states via spin-selective electron-phonon scattering \cite{Braun2016a} and will stimulate novel possibilities for phonon-driven topology switching \cite{Sie2019}.
-Furthermore, the witnessed rotational phonon-phonon Umklapp scattering may play a similarly fundamental role for angular momentum dissipation and thermal Hall conductivity \cite{Grissonnanche2019}, as does the linear momentum Umklapp processes in heat transport \cite{Kittel2005}.
-Our observation of back-folded PAM states motivate further studies on phonon rotational Bloch functions and phonon driven Floquet matter \cite{Huebener2018}, with potential implications on topological phonon states \cite{Xu2024}, active control of spin-valley polarization \cite{Zhu2018}, or phonon orbital angular momentum states \cite{Gao2023}.
+The demonstrated coherent angular momentum and energy upconversion, moreover, opens the field of axial nonlinear phononics for selective control of chiral states of matter.
+Our observations in the topological insulator $\text{Bi}_2\text{Se}_3$ directly enable studies on phonon angular momentum-driven control of topological surface states via spin-selective electron-phonon scattering \cite{Braun2016a} and will stimulate novel investigations of phonon-driven topology switching \cite{Sie2019}.
+Furthermore, the witnessed rotational phonon-phonon Umklapp scattering may play a similarly fundamental role for angular momentum dissipation and thermal Hall conductivity \cite{Grissonnanche2019}, as the linear momentum Umklapp processes does in heat transport \cite{Kittel2005}.
+Our observation of back-folded PAM states motivates further studies on phonon rotational Bloch functions and phonon driven Floquet matter~\cite{Huebener2018, Schultheiss2025_arXiv}, with potential implications on topological phonon states \cite{Xu2024}, active control of spin-valley polarization \cite{Zhu2018}, or phonon orbital angular momentum states \cite{Gao2023}.